suji0131/Notes/QInt/DataScience.md

 For spam filtering, a false positive occurs when spam filtering or spam blocking techniques wrongly classify a legitimate email message as spam and, as a result, interferes with its delivery.
 While most anti-spam tactics can block or filter a high percentage of unwanted emails, doing so without creating significant false-positive results is a much more demanding task.
 So, we prefer too many false negatives over many false positives.

+### What is the difference bt Type-1 and Type-2 Errors?
+- Type-1 is FP
+- Type-2 is FN

 ### How can you prove that one improvement you've brought to an algorithm is really an improvement over not doing anything?
 One common way to achieve the above guidelines is through A/B testing, where both the versions of algorithm are kept running on similar environment for a considerably long time and real-life input data is randomly split between the two.
 This approach is particularly common in Web Analytics.